code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Pre-Post-Silicon/PrePost-Silicon_.md

   - *What*
     - Before placing silicon on the board(ie before creating chip), Designs are developed in **Verilog or HDL** and run on Simulators.
     - Everything can be simulated, clock speed, power consumption etc.
     - software development can be completed before silicon.
-This is `#ffffff` software development using Emulation.
+This is :heart_eyes: software development using Emulation.
   - *How it performed* Creating a bug-free design in the first attempt is nearly impossible.
 So, several verification stages are instrumented to capture the bugs in the design, rectify issues.

 ## C. Pre-Silicon Emulation Detailed